arya-shahi/Pointers/README.md

 Syntax: datatype *pointerName;

 ### 2. *Memory Allocation*
-Memory allocation refers to assigning memory dynamically during runtime using functions like malloc(), calloc(), and free().
+Memory allocation refers to assigning memory dynamically during runtime using functions.

 ### 3. *Pointer Incrementation*
 Pointer incrementation involves moving the pointer to the next memory location, determined by the size of the data type to which the pointer points.